Litter Box Habits

-Is Your Hybrid Not Using Their Litter Box?
+Is Your Bengal Not Using Their Litter Box?

 It’s almost impossible to believe, but on occasion highly intelligent hybrids will opt not to use their litter box.
 If this occurs, ask yourself: